markmest/Arch-Installer/README.md

 ## Arch-installer
-My custom script for installing Arch Linux.
+My custom script for installing Arch Linux (designed to fit my specific hardware and use).